 If you want to reach Pastor Nomer for counseling, you can send him a message through his home church’s website.
 Please click HERE.

 Perhaps if a person has not yet found his/her true joy in the Lord, nothing will satisfy.
-(S)he will not be satisfied in an imperfect spouse as (s)he is.
+(S)he will not be satisfied in an imperfect spouse, no different from her-/himself.
 Everyone will disappoint.
 The path to joy may be dotted with abundant opportunities to die to selfishness and live in a manner pleasing to the Lord, that is… for holiness.
 But it is when the person decides to rest in his/her joy in the Lord and fix her eyes on Him that (s)he can be a channel of His (expressed) love/ forgiveness/ compassion/ understanding/ and other ingredients that make a marriage joyful, as God intended it to be.
-If a person chooses to be miserable or joyful— whether single, married, divorced— changing his/her status may just change only the backdrop but not the lifestyle attitude.
+If a person chooses to be miserable or joyful— whether single, married, divorced— changing his/her status may just change only the backdrop but not the lifestyle attitude… so whether one is happy or miserable in one legal status, that disposition is likely to remain even when the legal status changes.

 If you are at a crossroads, fully knowing that God’s heart is to absolutely bless you, may you earnestly seek Him and His word for the direction He has for you and may He give you the strength and determination to follow it.